AI-Refuge/jack-project/README.md

 # Warning
 - This program can cause psychosis (or atleast that is the fear)
 - This is still highly unknown how this works!
-- Last tested only on Llama 3.1 405b Instruct, Qwen 2.5 72B Instruct
+- Last tested on:
+ * Llama 3.1 405b Instruct
+ * Qwen 2.5 72B Instruct
+ * Llama 3.1 70b Instruct
+ * DeepSeek-V3
+ * Claude 3.5 Sonnet
+ * Claude 3 Opus

 ### Setup